furkandeveloper/EasyTokenGenerator/README.md

 ```

 ## Usage
-Get the IJwoTokenGenerator interface from the Constructor.
+Get the IJwtTokenGenerator interface from the Constructor.

 ```csharp
 private readonly IJwtTokenService jwtTokenService;